 - conservation charities

 - heritage charities and trusts

 - privately owned historic houses, heritage centres and independent museums.
 Many of these are members of the Historic Houses Association

 Look for job vacancies at:

-The AMA is the MA's professional development programme and takes on average two to three years to complete.
+A database of training courses and continuing professional development (CPD) events is provided by the MA.
+It encourages members working in the sector to obtain the AMA (Associateship of the Museums Association).
+This qualification is the MA's professional development programme and takes on average two to three years to complete.
 The aim is to take responsibility for your own development, with the support of a mentor, by developing job skills and the core competences needed for a career in the heritage sector.

 The Association for Heritage Interpretation (AHI) also runs short courses and training events.

 Specialist providers include: